Who Endorsed It? Measuring Authority Bias Across Expertise Levels in Language Models: Related Work

 \section{Related Work}

 Prior work \cite{zheng2023judging, ye2024justice} has documented a range of systematic biases in large language models (LLMs).
 Some well-studied biases are positional bias \cite{zheng2023judging, koo2024benchmarking, wang2024large, shi2024judging, pezeshkpour2023large}, where models favor answers based on their order, and length bias \cite{saito2023verbosity, dubois2024length}, where longer responses are preferred independent of correctness.
 Other work \cite{chen2024humans, stephan2025calculation, wu2023style} has highlighted that LLMs are susceptible to structural and presentation-related biases, including formatting and the presence of explanatory text, demonstrating that LLM predictions can be influenced by factors orthogonal to semantic correctness.
-More closely related to our work are studies examining authority bias and sycophancy in LLMs \cite{park2024offsetbias, chen2024humans, wang2025assessing, chen2025reasoning, chen2024humans, sharma2023towards, wei2023simple}.
-These works demonstrate that models tend to defer to information attributed to authoritative sources or align with user-provided opinions, even when such information is incorrect.
+Prior works have also studied authority bias and sycophancy in LLMs \cite{park2024offsetbias, chen2024humans, wang2025assessing, chen2025reasoning, chen2024humans, sharma2023towards, wei2023simple} which demonstrates that models often align with user-provided opinions or authoritative sources.

+Most closely related to our work is \cite{zhao2025evaluating} (RoSe) who utilized persona based role-guidance as a debiasing mechanism demonstrating that prompting a model with an expert persona can reduce reliance on shortcuts and improve self-correction.
+Our work differs from RoSe in three critical dimensions.
+First, while RoSe treats authority as a debiasing mechanism, we treat it as a vulnerability - specifically, we ask whether a model will abandon a correct answer it has already committed to when an authoritative persona endorses an incorrect one.
+Second, RoSe employs a single-prompt architecture where the role-cue and question are presented simultaneously; in contrast, we utilize a two-step interaction to eliminate look-ahead bias and isolate the effect of the endorsement itself.
+Finally, we move beyond binary roles (e.g., teacher vs student) to establish a systematic four-tier expertise gradient, allowing us to map authority bias as a scaling function of the persona's hierarchical rank.

+Beyond behavioral observations, our work aligns with research in Representation Engineering \cite{zou2023representation}(RepE) which demonstrated that high-level concepts such as honesty, emotion and morality are linearly encoded in the residual stream.
+Building on this, \cite{turner2024steeringlanguagemodelsactivation} showed that inference-time activation steering can reliably shift model behavior without any weight modification.
+Our work extends this line of research by showing that the model's authority bias i.e., the model's tendency to defer to high-credibility personas is similarly encoded in the residual stream and that the model can be steered away from trusting high authority.